-If you are having a look at this site, how about signing up (or following) to receive news, events and offers by email?
+If you are interested in Surlingham, how about signing up (or following) to receive news and events by email (see bottom right of window)?

 The village of Surlingham lies in a scenic river valley some 7 miles east of the city of Norwich.
 It sits in a horseshoe bend of the river Yare in a lesser known part of the Norfolk Broads.
 The village is spread out over a rough quadrilateral of lanes with farmland in-between.